To,

 Pursuant to the provisions of section 134(3)(e), salient features of the Companys policy on Directors appointment and remuneration including criteria for determining qualifications, positive attributes, independence of a Director and other matters provided under section 178(3) is annexed as Annexure 2.

-Nomination and Remuneration Committee Policy of the Company may be accessed on the Companys website at: https:// www.salemerode.com/downloads/policies/Nomination%20 and%20Remuneration%20Policy.pdf
+Nomination and Remuneration Committee Policy of the Company may be accessed on the Companys website at:

 h) Board evaluation

-Your Board has in place a well-defined performance evaluation framework for evaluating the performance of the Board, its Committees and of individual Directors, inter-alia, includes factors like participation at Board/Committee meetings, managing relationship with fellow Board Members, knowledge and skill, personal attributes like ethics and integrity, independent judgment with regard to corporate strategy, performance, risk management, corporate governance implementation and knowledge about the Company and external environment in which it operates, confidentiality level, adherence to the applicable code of conduct for Directors etc. The questionnaires and self assessment sheets used for performance evaluation, which were further reviewed and improvised during financial year are comprehensive for evaluation.
+Your Board has in place a well-defined performance evaluation framework for evaluating the performance of the Board, its Committees and of individual Directors, inter-alia, includes factors like participation at Board/Committee meetings, managing relationship with fellow Board Members, knowledge andskill,personalattributeslikeethicsandintegrity,independent judgment with regard to corporate strategy, performance, risk management, corporate governance implementation and knowledge about the Company and external environment in which it operates, confidentiality level, adherence to the applicable code of conduct for Directors etc. The questionnaires and self assessment sheets used for performance evaluation, which were further reviewed and improvised during financial year are comprehensive for evaluation.

 i) Corporate Social Responsibility initiatives

-thereunder.
+The CSR Policy of the Company has been developed in accordance with section 135 of the Companies Act, 2013 and Schedule VII of the Act read with the Companies (Corporate Social Responsibility Policy) Rules, 2014 and such other applicable rules, regulations and amendments made thereunder.
 The CSR Policy includes guiding principles for carrying out the CSR activities in accordance with the provisions contained in Act and for ensuring CSR activities are conducted in all respects according to ethical, professional & legal standards and enhancing social value of the Company.
 The CSR Policy of the Company outlines composition of CSR Committee, role and responsibilities of the CSR Committee, role and responsibilities of CSR Compliance Officer, CSR budget, designing & selection of CSR activities, implementation, evaluation, reporting etc.

-The Company had no mandatory requirement to contribute CSR fund during financial year 2023-24.
+The Company had no mandatory requirement to contribute CSR fund during financial year 2024-25.

-The Corporate Social Responsibility taken by the Company during the financial year is detailed in the report on CSR activity which is enclosed herewith as Annexure 3.
 As reported by the CSR Committee, the implementation and monitoring of the CSR Policy is in compliance with the CSR objectives and policy of the Company.
 Corporate Social Responsibility policy of the Company can be accessed on the Companys website at:

 j) Directors Responsibility Statement

-a. that in the preparation of the annual accounts, the applicable accounting standards had been followed along with the proper explanation relating to material departures;
+Pursuant to the requirements under section 134 (3) (c) of the Companies Act, 2013 with respect to Directors Responsibility Statement, it is hereby confirmed: a. that in the preparation of the annual accounts, the applicable accounting standards had been followed along with the proper explanation relating to material departures;

 b. that the Directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of loss of the Company for that period;

-c. t hat the Directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Act, for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;
+c. that the Directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Act, for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;

-d. that the Directors had prepared the annual accounts for the year ended March 31,2024 on a going concern basis;
+d. that the Directors had prepared the annual accounts for the year ended March 31, 2025 on a going concern basis;

 e. that the Directors have laid down internal financial controls for the Company and such internal financial controls are adequate and were operating effectively; and